DragonSenses/Curiosity/TypeScript/8. Modules/modules.md

 There is a mis-match in features between CommonJS and ES Modules regarding the distinction between a default import and a module namespace object import.
 TypeScript has a compiler flag to reduce the friction between the two different sets of constraints with [esModuleInterop](https://www.typescriptlang.org/tsconfig#esModuleInterop).

-## TypeScript’s Module Resolution Options
+## TypeScript's Module Resolution Options

 Module resolution is the process of taking a string from the `import` or `require` statement, and determining what file that string refers to.